 Sachin Tendulkar’s performance in the ICC 1998 quarterfinal at Dhaka paved the way for India’s entry into the semifinals in which he scored 141 runs and also took four Australian wickets.
 In March 1999, the inaugural Asian test championship was held between India, Pakistan, and Srilanka in which during the second test Tendulkar went on and scored his 19th international test century.

-Sachin again showed his class in a Test against Pakistan at Chepauk in 1999, where he scored 136 in the fourth innings and made sure that India had a good.
+Sachin again showed his class in a Test against Pakistan at Chepauk in 1999, where he scored 136 in the fourth innings and made sure that India had a good start.
 Despite all his effort, India lost the match to Pakistan by 12 runs.
 During the 1999 Cricket World cup, Sachin faced a tragic loss as his father, Professor Ramesh Tendulkar passed away.
 Sachin flew back to India to attend the final rituals of his father which led him to miss the match against Zimbabwe.
-However, Sachin returned back to the world cup and scored another century against Kenya.
+However, Sachin returned to the world cup and scored another century against Kenya.
 India went on and won the match.
 This shows the character that Sachin has for the country.
-In spite of his father’s death, he was determined to make India win the match and progress further in the tournament.
+Despite his father’s death, he was determined to make India win the match and progress further in the tournament.

 During the 2003 Cricket World cup tournament, Sachin was the highest run-scorer where he scored 673 runs in 11 matches and helped India reach the final.
 In the final match, India lost the world cup to Australia but Sachin Tendulkar was given the man of the tournament award.